elba7r/system/erpnext/docs/user/manual/en/website/setup/social-login-keys.md

-Social Login enables users to login to ERPNext via their Google, Facebook or GitHub account.
+Social Login enables users to login to Revalue via their Google, Facebook or GitHub account.

 ### Enabling Social Logins.

-Checkout the following Video Tutorials to understand how to enable social logins on ERPNext
+Checkout the following Video Tutorials to understand how to enable social logins on Revalue

 * for FaceBook - https://www.youtube.com/watch?v=zC6Q6gIfiw8
 * for Google - https://www.youtube.com/watch?v=w_EAttrE9sw